sumasan/MelanomaDetection/README.md

 ## General Information

 - What is the background of your project?

-  This Upgrad assignment project, to apply CNN concept learnt.
+  	This is Upgrad assignment project, to apply CNN concept learnt.

 - What is the business problem that your project is trying to solve?

 	To build a CNN based model which can accurately detect melanoma

 - What is the dataset that is being used?

   	This assignment uses a dataset of about 2357 images of skin cancer types.
 The dataset contains 9 sub-directories in each train and test subdirectories.
 The 9 sub-directories contains the images of 9 skin cancer types respectively.